 Note:By default, the FRITZ!Box's firewall protects all of the devices in the home network from incoming connections and unwanted data from the internet.
 However, in order to use certain online games (for example Call of Duty) and individual chat applications, other users from the internet must be able to access your computers and game consoles.

-- If the application supports UPnP (Universal Plug and Play): Set up the FRITZ!Box for automatic port sharing.
+- If the application supports UPnP (Universal Plug and Play) or PCP (Port Control Protocol): Set up the FRITZ!Box for automatic port sharing.
 The application itself can then open all of the ports in the FRITZ!Box that it requires.

-- If the application does not support UPnP: Configure static port sharing for the application in the FRITZ!Box.
+- If the application does not support UPnP or PCP: Configure static port sharing for the application in the FRITZ!Box.

 3 Configuring the firewall